 I never realized how negative of a person I was until I got hurt.
 I realized that now that I do have a reason to be unhappy.
 Realized that I was the only person that could change my attitude and I have to take responsibility for that.

-My days are spent doing PT, working out at home, writing, and keeping up with all my obsessive journals.
+My life after my TBI is spent doing PT, working out at home, writing, and keeping up with all my obsessive journals.
 I teach lessons a few days a week, but it isn’t like going to work.
 Teaching feels like part of my rehabilitation program because it takes so much out of me both mentally and physically.

 The Same but Different

 Life after TBI, for me, is still a life with horses, it just looks a little different than it did before.
 I have never had this much free time and I have used it to try and improve all aspects of myself.
 Whether it is doing the workouts that I’m able to do, writing letters to people or practicing mindfulness meditation.
 I’m focusing on recovering both physically and mentally.

 I have learned to appreciate the little things in life and to focus on the small victories, not the struggles.
 Working hard to raise TBI awareness, as it is misunderstood by many, and hard to comprehend if you haven’t lived it.

 I have discovered how to deal with the things that make my symptoms flare up.
 Wearing earplugs in hectic and loud environments, using essential oils.
 Sometimes I even have to wear sunglasses inside!
 I learned to use ice on my head and heat on my neck when I feel really terrible.
 I have learned so many things!
 It is a long and rough road, but I can tell now that I’m going to be a better person in the end after going through all of this.

 I’m learning my limitations, being able to recognize when I need to stop and take a break and when I need to push myself a little farther.
 This TBI is just another part of my journey.
 In a few years hopefully, I will look back on this article and be able to say I totally beat my TBI and be proud of how far I have come.